apache/fury-site/docs/blog/blog1_fury_introduction.md

 - array copy&compression
 - meta encoding&compression&cache

-Fury make many optimizations in every languages, combined with SIMD and advanced language features, we make basic operations extremely fast for different protocols to use.
+Fury made many optimizations in every language, combined with SIMD and advanced language features, we made basic operations extremely fast for different protocols to use.

 ## Zero-Copy Serialization

-In large-scale data transmission scenarios, an object graph often has multiple binary buffer.
+In large-scale data transmission scenarios, an object graph often has multiple binary buffers.
 During serialization, the serialization framework writes the data into an intermediate buffer and introduces multiple time-consuming memory copies.
-Fury implemented a Out-Of-Band serialization protocol inspired by pickle5, ray and arrow, which can directly capture all binary buffer in an object graph to avoid intermediate copies of these buffers, thus avoid the memory copy overhead during serialization.
+Fury implemented a Out-Of-Band serialization protocol inspired by pickle5, ray and arrow, which can directly capture all binary buffers in an object graph to avoid intermediate copies of these buffers, thus avoiding the memory copy overhead during serialization.

 The following figure shows the general serialization process of Zero-Copy when Fury turns off reference support.